gelus/scrobMaster/README.md

 	//change the enter event for the second node after it is available for editing window.onload = function(){
 		scrob.classBob.nodes[1].set("enter", funciton(state){this.style.backgroundColor = "green"});
-		// This will overwite the previously set enter event for THIS NODE ONLY.
+		// This will overwrite the previously set enter event for THIS NODE ONLY.
 		// All others will function as previously defined
 		// returns the ScrobArrayNode that was called upon.